T00763781/Inclusive_Auditor/README.md

 ## Privacy statement
 - No accounts, no server, no cloud storage.
 - All data stays on this device until you export it.
-- Optional location is only captured when you tap a feature, and only if you allow it.
+- Location is captured only when you tap Capture location.
+- Location is stored locally and never transmitted.
+- Location is optional per feature.

 ## Limitations
 - Browser storage is limited.
 Very large photo sets may exceed storage limits.